EricMFink/PRcasebook/Chapters/Part 6 - Advocacy/Advocacy & Conduct in Litigation.md

 structured had "considerable merit."

 Petitioner moved for rehearing en banc.
-In support of his motion, he presented an affidavit from the District Judge's secretary --- the addressee of the October 6 letter --- stating that she had encouraged him to send the letter.
+In support of his motion, he presented an affidavit from the District Judge's secretary---the addressee of the October 6 letter---stating that she had encouraged him to send the letter.
 He also submitted an affidavit from the District Judge, which read in part: